spotify/helios/docs/testing_framework.md

    If neither `HELIOS_DOMAIN` nor `HELIOS_ENDPOINTS` is set, TemporaryJobs will connect to `tcp://localhost:5801` and set `HELIOS_HOST_FILTER` to `.+`. `HELIOS_HOST_FILTER` must be set if either `HELIOS_DOMAIN` or `HELIOS_ENDPOINTS` is set.

-# Run Tests Locally

-1. Make sure Helios and Docker are running locally.

-2. If Helios is exposed on `localhost:5801`, there is no need to set any environment variables.
-   By default it will connect to `localhost:5801` and will set HELIOS_HOST_FILTER to `.+`.

-    If Helios is not exposed on `localhost:5801`, you will need to set these variables.
-This would be the case if you are running helios in a VM and ports must be reached through the VM's IP address.

-    `HELIOS_ENDPOINTS=tcp://<host>:5801`

-    `HELIOS_HOST_FILTER=.+`

-3. Run `mvn clean verify`.
-This will build the container, and run the integration test.
-You can also run the integration test in IntelliJ.

-# Run Tests From a Build Server

-1. In your build configuration

-    Set either `HELIOS_DOMAIN` or `HELIOS_ENDPOINTS` to connect to Helios. `HELIOS_DOMAIN` is preferred.

-    Set `HELIOS_HOST_FILTER` to a regex or FQDN of the host you want to deploy to.

-2. Configure the build to run `mvn clean verify docker:push` which will build the docker image, run the integration test, and push it to the registry.

 # Job Cleanup

 When a test completes, the TemporaryJobs rule will undeploy and delete all jobs it created during the test.
 If the test process is killed before the test completes, the jobs will be left running.
 Helios handles this in two ways.